 The goal of the program is to increase food security and resilience to environmental shocks among smallholder farmers.
 The program mitigates the negative effects of climate change by increasing the use of improved varieties of crops and inputs like fertilizer; building an understanding of and ability to implement good soil and water management techniques; and providing better access to poultry vaccination.

 The model relies on the use of “Village-Based Advisors” who earn an income through the provision of improved inputs, advice and services to their fellow farmers.
-The Advisors have a target to work with every farmer in their community, meaning thousands of farmers can be reached quickly and cost-effectively.
+The Advisors work with every farmer in their community, meaning thousands of farmers can be reached quickly and cost-effectively.
 The program builds on the entrepreneurial and communal spirit common among smallholder farmers.

-Through the ‘small pack’ approach inputs such as seeds are distributed to farmers in small quantities.
+Through a ‘small pack’ approach, inputs such as seeds are distributed to farmers in small quantities.
 This allows farmers to experiment on their own farm at a low cost and with minimal risk.
-Farmers are more likely to adopt if they have seen something work first.
+Farmers are more likely to adopt innovations if they have seen something work first.

-How is the Building Climate Change Resilience and Food Security Program making a difference?
+Building Climate Change Resilience and Food Security Program Contact:

 Dr. Paul Seward, Managing Director